 Amkor is one of the world's leading providers of outsourced semiconductor packaging and test services.
 Our financial goals are sales growth and improved profitability.
-To achieve these goals, we are focused on generating increased value from our investments in advanced technologies, improving utilization of existing assets and selectively growing our scale and scope through strategic investments.
+To achieve these goals, we are focused on generating increased value from our investments in advanced technologies, improving utilization of existing assets, growing in a balanced way and selectively growing our scale and scope through strategic investments.

 We are an industry leader in developing and commercializing cost-effective advanced packaging and test technologies.
 These advanced technology solutions provide increased value to our customers.
 This is particularly true in the mobile communications market, where growth has outpaced the semiconductor industry rate.
 Advanced packages are now the preferred choice in both the high-end and the mid-range segments of the smartphone market, which together account for a high portion of mobile phone semiconductor value.
 The demand for advanced packages is also being driven by second-wave mobile device customers, who are transitioning out of wirebond into wafer-level and flip-chip packages.
+Our sales of advanced packages into the automotive market are growing as well, largely due to new, data-intensive applications.
+The high pin count and performance requirements of these products are driving the use of advanced packages.
 We believe that our technology leadership and this technology transition create significant growth opportunities for us.

 We typically look for opportunities in the advanced packaging and test area where we can generate reasonably quick returns on investments made for customers seeking leading edge technologies.
 We also focus on developing a second wave of customers to fill the capacity that becomes available when leading edge customers transition to newer packaging and test equipment and platforms.
-For example, we are currently working to expand our sales to Chinese and Taiwanese fabless chip companies that make up a significant portion of the mid-tier and entry-level segments of the mobile device market where much of the growth is occurring.
+For example, we are continuing our efforts to expand our sales to Chinese and Taiwanese fabless chip companies that make up a significant portion of the growing mid-tier and entry-level segments of the mobile device market.
 In addition, we are seeking new customers and deepening our engagement with existing customers.
 This includes an expanded emphasis on the automotive market where semiconductor content continues to grow and in the analog area for our mainstream wirebond technologies.

 From time to time, we identify attractive opportunities to grow our customer base and expand the markets we serve.
-For example, in May 2017, we acquired Nanium, which we expect will strengthen our position in the market for wafer-level fan-out packaging.
-In 2009, we invested in J-Devices, a joint venture to provide semiconductor packaging and test services in Japan.
-We increased our investment in J-Devices to 60% in 2013 and to 100% in 2015 through the exercise of additional options.
-J-Devices is the largest provider of outsourced semiconductor assembly and test services in Japan and is primarily focused in the automotive, industrial and consumer end markets.
+For example, in May 2017, we acquired Nanium, which we believe has strengthened our position in the market for wafer-level fan-out packaging.
+In December 2015, we completed the acquisition of J-Devices, the largest provider of outsourced semiconductor assembly and test services in Japan.
+J-Devices is primarily focused in the automotive, industrial and consumer end markets.
 We believe that selective growth through joint ventures, acquisitions and other strategic investments can help diversify our revenue streams, improve our profits, broaden our portfolio of services and continue our technological leadership.

 Our IDM customers include: Intel Corporation; Renesas Electronics Corporation; STMicroelectronics N.V.; Texas Instruments Incorporated and Toshiba Corporation.
-Our fabless customers include: Broadcom Limited, Qualcomm

-Incorporated and Socionext Inc. Our contract foundry customers include: GlobalFoundries Inc. and Taiwan Semiconductor Manufacturing Company Limited.
+Our fabless customers include: Broadcom Limited; Qualcomm Incorporated and Toshiba Memory Corporation.
+Our contract foundry customers include: Samsung Electronics Company Limited and Taiwan Semiconductor Manufacturing Company Limited.